 - Tier 1 capital (capable of absorbing losses under going concern conditions).
-This capital is divided into Common Equity Tier 1 and Additional Tier 1; - Tier 2 capital (capable of absorbing losses in the event of a crisis).

-The elements indicated above are subject to the following limits:

-- Common Equity Tier 1 must at all times be equal to at least 4.5% of risk-weighted assets; - Tier 1 must at all times be equal to at least 6.0% of risk-weighted assets; - the total regulatory capital (or own funds), equal to Tier 1 plus Tier 2 capital, must at all times be equal to at least 8.0% of risk-weighted assets.
+This capital is divided into Common Equity Tier 1 and Additional Tier 1; - Tier 2 capital (capable of absorbing losses in the event of a crisis). - The elements indicated above are subject to the following limits: - Common Equity Tier 1 must at all times be equal to at least 4.5% of risk-weighted assets; - Tier 1 must at all times be equal to at least 6% of risk-weighted assets; - Own funds (the total regulatory capital), equal to Tier 1 plus Tier 2 capital, must at all times be equal to at least 8.0% of risk-weighted assets.

 Also, in addition to top-quality capital necessary to satisfy own funds requirements, banks are expected to maintain a capital retention reserve amounting to 2.5% of the bank's total risk exposure.
-The minimum capital requirements requested from the Intesa Sanpaolo Group from 1 January 2014 equal 7% of the Common Equity Tier 1, including the capital retention reserve equal to 2.5%, 8% of Tier 1 and 10.5% of Tier Total.
+The minimum capital requirements requested from the Intesa Sanpaolo Group from 1 January 2014 equal 7% of the Common Equity Tier 1, including the capital retention reserve equal to 2.5%, 8% of Tier 1 (in view of the 5.5% threshold provided for 2014, instead of 6%) and 10.5% of Tier Total.

 The Common Equity Tier 1 ratio requirements set by the ECB as part of the Comprehensive Assessment equals 8%.